Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Results

 With the highest studied average ISM density (\unit[100]{cm$^{-3}$}), we aim to replicate a molecular cloud environment with filament densities of the order of \unit[10$^4$]{cm$^{-3}$}.
 The SNR forward shock is strongly slowed down to \unit[88--128]{km\,s$^{-1}$} (Table~\ref{tab:all_sims}), thereby only reaching a maximum radius of \unit[10--17]{pc} in size after \unit[10]{kyr} (right column of Fig.~\ref{fig:all_sims_10kyr}).
 After \unit[10]{kyr}, 76--87\% or \unit[9.1--11.0]{M$_\odot$} of silicate dust, and 73--87\% or \unit[9.1--10.6]{M$_\odot$} of carbonaceous dust is destroyed (Fig~\ref{fig:destr_results}).

-In contrast to the intermediate and low density cases, the forward shock in the high density case is being compressed to a thin and dense shell from \unit[$\sim$3--4]{kyr} onward.
-This happens because larger amounts of gas are swept up than in the lower density cases, the shock is being decelerated more to $v<\unit[130]{km\,s^{-1}}$, and the SNR interior cools down enough.
-The formation of the shell can be seen well in the high density, homogeneous ISM simulation in Fig.~\ref{fig:all_sims_10kyr}, in which the SNR interior is empty whereas the shell has a very high density and starts to exhibit Vishniac thin-shell modes \citep{Vishniac1983, Vishniac1994}, which are inhibited by the irregular expansion of the forward shock in the higher Mach turbulence cases.
+In contrast to the intermediate- and low-density cases, the forward shock in the high-density case is compressed to a thin and dense shell from \unit[$\sim$3--4]{kyr} onward.
+This happens because larger amounts of gas are swept up than in the lower density cases, the shock is decelerated more to $v<\unit[130]{km\,s^{-1}}$, and the SNR interior cools down enough.
+The formation of the shell can be seen well in the high-density, homogeneous ISM simulation in Fig.~\ref{fig:all_sims_10kyr}, in which the SNR interior is empty whereas the shell has a very high density and starts to exhibit Vishniac thin-shell modes \citep{Vishniac1983, Vishniac1994}, which are inhibited by the irregular expansion of the forward shock in the higher Mach turbulence cases.

 From the time the dense shell forms onward, grain-grain collisions become very efficient.
-They account for a maximum difference of 36\% in dust destruction at \unit[10]{kyr}, which is significantly more than in our low and intermediate density models.
+They account for a maximum difference of 36\% in dust destruction at \unit[10]{kyr}, which is significantly more than in our low- and intermediate-density models.
 Due to the high density of the shell, the forward shock starts to cool down more efficiently, and thus slows down more so that the effectiveness of both thermal and kinetic sputtering decreases.
 At a certain critical velocity, which is dependent on the grain composition, the kinetic sputtering yield drops steeply, making it even less efficient \citep{Tielens1994, Nozawa2006}.
 Hence, after \unit[3--4]{kyr}, the sputtering-only simulations start to have a shallow slope in dust destruction (Fig.~\ref{fig:destr_results}).
 The simulations with all destruction mechanisms included continue to have high destruction efficiencies.
 Thus, with the onset of the shell, the significance of the destruction mechanisms alters since sputtering becomes inefficient whereas grain shattering gains in effectiveness.